numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 data.

-We do not see the proposed DType as mutually exclusive to an improved fixed-width binary DType that can represent arbitrary binary data or text in any encoding and adding such a DType in the future will be easier once overall support for string data in NumPy has improved after adding ``StringDType``.
+We do not see the proposed DType as mutually exclusive to an improved fixed-width binary string DType that can represent arbitrary binary data or text in any encoding and adding such a DType in the future will be easier once overall support for string data in NumPy has improved after adding ``StringDType``.

 Discussion
 ----------